-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that may have resulted.
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-Excursion to Saona Island
+Excursion to the island of Saona

-Starting with the flight over the country in "airplane", a kind of minibus with wings and a propeller, to reach the peninsula of Samana in the north and leave.
-The Dominican Republic from the sky is a fantastic sight.
+Starting with the flight over the country in a "avionnette", a kind of minibus with wings and a propeller, to reach the peninsula of Samana in the north and leave from there.
+The Dominican Republic seen from the sky is a fantastic spectacle.
 "See the pictures: Caribbean colors "See the video: Me gustan los airplanees

 Admire the control tower of the tiny Portillo Airport in the north, in Samana ...

 Ride in ... quad